 - I will be blessed/joyful/happy when I obey what God says in his word.

-With these in mind, I refuse to rush making my resolutions.
+With these in mind, I refuse to rush making any resolutions or goals.
 I’m praying throughout the process to make sure they line up with God’s word and his will for my life.

-If you are making (or have made) New Year’s resolutions for 2020, have you sought divine guidance?
+If you are making (or have made) New Year’s resolutions or goals at any time, have you sought divine guidance?
 Have you made sure your resolutions line up with God’s word?
-If not, it’s not to late to do so.
+If not, it’s not too late to do so.

 Resolutions don’t have to be made before the new year begins, nor are they set in stone after it starts.
 Feel free to adjust them as the year progresses and the Holy Spirit leads.
 Put them somewhere you’ll see them often.
 Then, review them for the purpose of refocusing through prayer.
 Let the Lord direct your steps.